The floor is a suspended sprung floor covered with 1/4" black Masonite. Typically the floor is painted with a flat-black latex paint.

 The pit is rated to 50 lbs/sq ft lifting and 125 lbs/sq ft sustaining.

 The stage manager panel is located on the downstage left wall.
-This panel houses the ETC Express 125 light console, a houselight control panel, controls and indicators for the orchestra pit, safety light controls, and a ClearComm station.
+This panel houses a monitor for viewing stage cameras, a houselights control panel, controls and indicators for the orchestra pit, safety light controls, and a ClearComm station.
 The panel folds out when using the light board or when a writing surface is needed.
-It has two built-in dimmable worklights.
+It has two built-in dimmable work lights.

 The shell consists of 7 towers and 3 flown ceiling pieces.
 The towers are normally stored downstage right against the wall.
 They are too tall to leave the stage.
 The ceiling pieces fold flat vertically and fly out for storage.